Major in History at EOU

-At Eastern you will not be an anonymous face in a huge lecture taught by a graduate student.
-Our program size allows us to work closely with our students as they develop critical thinking skills, improve writing mechanics, and become informed readers.
+Our program size allows us to work closely with our students, both on campus and online, as they develop critical thinking skills, improve writing mechanics, and become informed readers.
 Lower division courses are usually limited to 35 students, while upper division courses frequently enroll between 10-15 students.

 Ryan Dearinger, author of “The Filth of Progress,” is contributing to the Chinese Railroad Workers in North America Project.Read more

 “I loved my time at EOU!
 The small class sizes allowed for more personalized attention from professors who truly cared about my success, both inside and outside of the classroom.
 The campus community was supportive and created an environment in which I could thrive academically and socially.”

 EOU class of 2010 (History Major)

 Doctoral candidate in History at Binghamton University (SUNY) N.Y.
 Boulder, Colo

 EOU graduate in History find there way into some diverse and wonderful education and career paths.
 Deneil Hill (2010) recently received the Woodrow Wilson Dissertation Fellowship in Women’s Studies for her dissertation project, "Shifting Feminist Visions at the UN: Self-Determination, Sexuality and Human Rights, 1975-1995."

 Established in 1921, Phi Alpha Theta is the nation’s premier history honor society.
 It is the charter member of the Association of College Honor Societies, the nation’s only certifying agency for college and university honor societies, which sets standards for scholastic eligibility and organizational excellence.